While private equity partners can realise considerable wealth from IPOs or stake sales, it's essential they protect that wealth by planning ahead.

 Selling listed shares post-IPO, for instance, will trigger a capital gain, so the timing of the sale could be key.
 If sold at the start of the tax year, the tax doesn’t become due until a maximum of 18 months later.
 “It then may be possible to use short-term strategies to deliver yield on capital set aside to pay that bill, in that interim period,” explains Ritchie.

-“More broadly, it's possible to obtain tax reliefs and defer tax by reinvesting sale proceeds in companies raising capital under the UK Government's Enterprise Investment Scheme (EIS)
+“More broadly, it’s possible to obtain tax reliefs and defer tax by reinvesting sale proceeds in companies raising capital under the UK Government’s Enterprise Investment Scheme (EIS) – this includes inheritance tax reliefs, providing the EIS qualifying shares have been held for two years.
+Investors have an annual allowance, so this will only be appropriate for a portion of the wealth received.”

 Indeed, inheritance tax is a critical consideration both before and after a transaction.
 Pre-IPO, a partner may have an interest in their firm through a limited liability partnership.
 “Once that interest takes the form of listed shares, the asset becomes tangible and could mean a significant increase in the size of their UK inheritance tax liability,” says Saiman.